njayinthehouse/jovial/README.md

   nodes into functions which can modify local states.
   + The `alert` method is used to check for interesting cases, which we might record using `record_state`.

+### Future Work

+- FileState.alert is O(n^2).
+Need to be smarter about this in the future.
+- For now, if we get a merge conflict, we just abandon the test.
+In the future, we want to undoing the merge conflict by reverting state instead.